 What Is Bone Grafting?

 San Francisco patients can get bone grafts from a variety of locations.
 But for dental implants specifically, our surgeons may take bone from one part of the body and use it to replace bone that has been lost in the jaw or supporting structures below the teeth.
+Alternatively, artificial grafting and/or donor grafting may be used.

 What Does Bone Grafting Do?